pedroliman/3d-printing-rdm/README.md

 ### Folder structure

 - **./R/functions**: contains the functions and classes used in the analysis.
-- **./R/scripts**: contains the functions and classes used in the analysis.
+- **./R/scripts**: contains scripts to perform analysis.
+Scripts can be ran independently, in order.
 - **./inputs**: contains all analysis inputs.
 - **./outputs**: houses intermediate outputs created by the scripts.